 Final Thoughts

-The concept of getting real-time, actionable insights, from Jim and his team is certainly appealing.
+Getting real-time, actionable insights from Jim and his team is certainly appealing.
 Not only are they putting their money where their mouth is, but they also provide helpful daily and monthly commentary to help you make more educated investing decisions.

 That said, a monthly price of $49.99 is certainly steep compared to some alternatives; coupled with a lack of personalization and limited investor tools, your money could probably be spent on a more insightful investment newsletter.